ZkClown/GetPwd/README.md

 ## CSV format
-The csv has to contain 1 info per line ! dates must have the following format : dd/mm/yyyy (01/12/2012)
+The csv has to contain 1 info per line !
+Dates must have the following format : dd/mm/yyyy (01/12/2012)

 ## CAUTION